Search

 4. A maximum of one hour may be claimed per conference.

-6. The rate is payable for the first full 15-minute period of the conference or for each additional 15-minute period or major portion thereof.
+6. The rate is payable for the first full 15-minute period of the conference and for each additional 15-minute period or major portion thereof.

-7. The tariff may be claimed by all blocs of practice, except of Psychiatry and Physical Medicine
+7. The tariff may be claimed by all blocs of practice, except for Psychiatry and Physical Medicine

 Billing Notes